flovv/flovv.github.io/_posts/2016-12-29-MachineLearning_Improvement.md

 18.01.2017, Edit:
 Deep-diving in the topic for 2 weeks, it slighly changed my perspective on the current process.
 Jermey Howard shows how to be better than most peer-reviewed models with a CNN in less than 10 minutes.
 Check out his amazing youtube [video](http://course.fast.ai/lessons/lesson3.html) (Model development is presented close to the end).
 Hence, my changed take-away is that it is the massively enhanced availablity of deep learning methods that drives the current hype.

+01.02.2017, 2nd Edit:
+I found a more detailed [analysis](https://srconstantin.wordpress.com/2017/01/28/performance-trends-in-ai/) of performance improvements through deep learning.
+The author concludes that it is not clear if the discontinuous advancements in NLP and image recognition are due to the algorithm or increases in processing power (usage of GPUs).
+Moreover looking at other domains the author does not find the performance jumps.

 In case you want to have a look at the data yourself:
 <script src="https://gist.github.com/flovv/437d6d30b5a1f92e5c482b36f70c69ab.js"></script>